konskons11/ViRAE/Supplementary/Readme.md

 **Supplementary file 6:** Enhanced viral genome assembly observed after the implementation of ZWA2 on a small RNA-seq virome dataset.

+**Supplementary Table 1:** Comparison of the pilot version of ZWA (ZWA1) against the evolved ZWA2 version in terms of software features as well as virus mapping and de novo assembly performance.

-**Supplementary table 1:** Virus taxonomy and representation by RNA-seq samples in the analyzed data of this study.
+**Supplementary table 2:** Virus taxonomy and representation by RNA-seq samples in the analyzed data of this study.

-**Supplementary table 2:** Frequency and taxonomy of the most contaminant species in the examined RNA-seq samples.
+**Supplementary table 3:** Frequency and taxonomy of the most contaminant species in the examined RNA-seq samples.